Cosmo-Tech/cosmotech-api-javascript-client/docs/WorkspaceApi.md

 > WorkspaceAccessControl addWorkspaceAccessControl(organizationId, workspaceId, workspaceAccessControl)

-add a control acccess to the Workspace
+Add a control access to the Workspace

 ### Example